-The relationship between codons and amino acids is defined in the genetic code, which is universal to all life forms on Earth.
+The relationship between codons and amino acids is defined in the genetic code, universal to all life on Earth.

-You'll note there are 64 possible base pair combinations (4 x 4 x 4) and only 20 amino acids.
-So there are multiple codons for the same amino acid, creating a fair bit of redundancy in the genetic code.
+The genetic code has provided us with some fascinating insights into disease and evolution.
+For instance, we now know there are 64 possible codons in all (4 x 4 x 4) and only 20 amino acids.
+So multiple codons translate to the same amino acid, creating redundancy in the genetic code.

 All of this takes place at an astonishing rate.
 A single ribosome can produce dozens of polypeptide chains every second.

-And there are up to 10 million ribosomes in a typical body cell, enabling for mass translation.
+And there are up to 10 million ribosomes in a typical body cell, enabling for simultaneous translation on a massive scale.

-A single cell can therefore throw out vast numbers of protein molecules when it needs to, and does so alongside thousands of other cells at once.
+This, a single cell can throw out vast numbers of protein molecules on demand, and does so alongside thousands of other cells.